Our English curriculum is taught through high-quality key-texts, which often link to our wider curriculum. The Year Two texts include:

 Our Year Two curriculum covers a broad range of exciting topics, which are taught creatively through our key questions, driving learning and ensuring good or better progress is made by all.
 The key questions develop an investigative and problem solving approach to learning, in which the children master key knowledge and skills and make links with different subject areas, thereby deepening their understanding by building well developed schema.

-Across the year, children will develop their historical interpretation skills through stimulating and exciting topics such as The Great Fire of London and Florence Nightingale as well as learning about significant artists from the past.
+Across the year, children will develop their historical interpretation skills through stimulating and exciting topics such as Schools in the past, the History of Human Flight and the Monarchy as well as learning about significant artists from the past.
 This learning is interleaved with the Year 2 Art curriculum, in which children explore and create different tones and shades, through study of artwork from these periods in time.
 Children will develop knowledge and understanding of appropriate geographical vocabulary, learn map and compass skills (identifying the UK, continents and oceans), begin to develop observational skills in fieldwork, explore weather and climates and how the weather impacts physical geography.

 Personal, Health, Social, Education (PHSE) or Jigsaw as we refer to it, is taught as a discrete subject and children will learn to recognise a range of feelings in themselves and others, along with strategies they can use to manage these, especially within friendships.
 They will explore the importance of positive behaviours for learning, particularly how their behaviour can impact upon themselves and others, both offline and online.
 They will consider the similarities and differences between people, including their views, religion, culture and beliefs, and respect these.
 They will also be able to explain different ways to stay safe, and how family and friends should care for one another, including understanding and promoting their own mental health.